-No. UV-B rays are needed to synthesis Vitamin D in the skin.
+No. UV-B rays are needed to synthesise Vitamin D in the skin.
 Red Light devices do not emit UV rays.

 There are two issues with using the sun as your source of red light for RLT, these are:

-Also there is a convenience issue - you have to expose the correct body part to the sun?
+Also, there is a convenience issue—can you expose the key body part to the sun?
 Is the sun out or covered by clouds?
 And do you have enough time to get the proper dosage?